73.295 .... B&F 2195

 Delicate Mythimna vitellina (Hübner, 1808)

+Until 2023, the only recent Nottinghamshire record was from Scarrington on September 26th 2006 (Gilbert, E. and Henstock, K.).
 But there has been a pronounced increase in records of Delicate since 2022, following a succession of records from Broadholme on October 25th 2022, then September 22nd and October 25th 2023.
 Six other sites produced records in 2023, most from the very south of the county.
 These included records from Underwood and Bramcote on September 15th, followed by records from West Bridgford, East Bridgford, Cotgrave Forest and Keyworth in October.
-The most recent records are from Broadholme again on July 14th,19th and September 6th 2024 (Gray, M.).

 A note on Broadholme records: Broadholme is in vice county VC56 of Nottinghamshire (which is covered by www.eakringbirds.com), but not in the administrative county of Nottinghamshire on which the county's moth records are based by the county macromoth recorder.
 As such, no Broadholme records appear in any county reports, but they are officially recognised by Butterfly Conservation as being Nottinghamshire records.